RevinderDev/revinderdev.github.io/content/tech_interview.md

 From what I've been told, several obviously unwanted cases are thrown out during this step.
 This includes but is not limited to:
 - Lying on CV and not being able to at least back it up a little bit.
-- Someone else showing up for interview (Asian claiming to be Mexican but being unable to speak Spanish or English - yes that happened.)
+- Someone else showing up for an interview (Asian claiming to be Mexican but being unable to speak Spanish or English - yes that happened.)
-- People you wouldn't want to work with purely on personal basis due to behavioural issues.
+- People you wouldn't want to work with purely on a personal basis due to behavioural issues.

 This is actually the one thing that I do like about our process.
-I feel like it does solid job for what it is supposed to do - help technical interviewers not be overwhelmed by abundance of candidates by filtering out the most obvious ones.
+I feel like it does a solid job for what it is supposed to do - help technical interviewers not be overwhelmed by abundance an of candidates by filtering out the most obvious ones.

 ---
 ## 2. Technical interview